mohamedawnallah/side-header-loading-ab-testing/README.md

 📌 **Note:** Block filters located in `filters_db/filter-store/regular/<block_hashes>` index are populated during a [`Rescan`](https://github.com/lightninglabs/neutrino?tab=readme-ov-file#rescan) only if the `PersistToDisk` configuration parameter is set to true (default: false) otherwise only the regular block filter tip exist.

 📌 **Note to Self:** For simplicity and for now, let’s ignore the block filter dimension in the index `filters_db/filter-store/regular/<block_hash>` during A/B testing.
-We only need to ensure that the block hash from the regular best blockchain is present as a key in the `filter-store/regular` index, with its value being the corresponding block filter which is variable in size.
+We only need to ensure that the block hash from the `header-index/regular` best blockchain is present as a key in the `filter-store/regular` index, with its value being the corresponding block filter which is variable in size.
+So this one-to-one mapping property needs to be maintained when side-header loading.

 ## Hypotheses Regarding Side Loading of Block AND Filter Headers